 - Learning Goals Worksheet.
-Use when you start your internship to plan tasks and activities.
+For fall semester, use when you start your internship to plan tasks and activities.

 The purpose of practicum is to support critical, theological reflection on the nature, practice and context of ministry as experienced in the internship.
 Practicum takes place in a collaborative learning community of student peers and is facilitated by a qualified ministry practitioner.
 In this setting, students gain the experience of collegial support and feedback from their peers while building a foundation for lifelong learning in ministry.

 - Syllabus and schedule

 - Class Preps.
 Rather than assignments, think of these as activities that enable students to participate fully in the next group meeting.
 They are not turned in for a grade.